apache/samza/docs/startup/preview/index.md

 5. [Flexible Deployment Model](#flexible-deployment-model)

 # Overview
-Samza 0.13.0 includes a preview of a new programming model and a new deployment model.
-Both are functional and usable but not quite ready for production applications yet.
-They're being released as a preview because they represent major enhancements to how developers work with Samza, so it's beneficial for both early adopters and the Samza development community to experiment with it and gather feedback.
-The following sections introduce the new features and link to tutorials which demonstrate each of them.
-The goal is to gather early feedback to inform the ongoing development.
-Please try them and send your feedback to the [dev mailing list](mailto:dev@samza.apache.org)
+Samza 0.13.0 introduces a new programming model and a new deployment model.
+They're being released as a preview because they represent major enhancements to how developers work with Samza, so it is beneficial for both early adopters and the Samza development community to experiment with release and provide feedback.
+The following sections introduce the new features and link to tutorials which demonstrate how to use them.
+Please try them and send feedback to the [dev mailing list](mailto:dev@samza.apache.org)

 ### Try it Out
 Want to skip all the details and get some hands on experience?
 There are three tutorials to help you get acquainted with running Samza applications in both YARN and embedded modes and programming with the high level API: